 “Jobs fill your pockets, adventures fill your soul”.
 Weekends come and go but we don’t take its advantage as we should.
 We think that binge-watching on shows and ordering pizza are the best things to do as we think there are limited places to visit in India- most famous of them being Goa, Jaipur, Lonavala, Manali.
 And most of you have already visited these places a number of times.
 With this list, we bring to you a host of places that you might not have explored in India and it’s high time you get up from your couch and plan a trip.
-From Kashmir to Kanyakumari, here are the unique places you can plan to go on the long weekends in 2021
+From Kashmir to Kanyakumari, here are the unique places you can visit this year

 Starting from Kashmir, Gulmarg, which is a really popular place to go to.
 If you are living in a tropical climate, Gulmarg offers you snowy weather, a beautiful waterfront, and a lot of adventurous things to do.
 Fun places to visit in Gulmarg are Alphater Lake, Gulmarg Biosphere Reserve, Saint Mary’s Church, The Maharani Shrine, Dal Lake, Awantipura Ruins and Gulmarg Gondola.

 Triund is situated in Himachal Pradesh and is famous for trekking.
 It’s located ten km above McLoedganj.
 It’s comparatively an easy trek, that’s why it’s famous with a lot of amateur trekkers.
 On the trek, you get a spectacular view of the magnificent Dhauladhar mountains and of Kangra valley.
 Experienced trekkers can go further to Lahesh Cave and then to Indrahar pass also.